CDocc/thirdeye/README.md

 * Credit to [ms-peds](https://github.com/MiddleSkillz/ms-peds) for allowing me to use their awesome ped spawner inside the target!

+* Credit to the original Developers of this script i have only converted it to work with BJCore Framework.

 ## Dependency

 * [PolyZone](https://github.com/mkafrin/PolyZone)